Encoding many-valued logic in $\lambda$-calculus: Motivation and overview

-When Church started his work on $\lambda$-calculus around 1928, his motivation was to use the $\lambda$-calculus as the basis for a logic that could serve as the foundation of mathematics~\cite{Church1932}.
+When Church started his work on $\lambda$-calculus around or before 1928, his motivation was to use the $\lambda$-calculus as the basis for a symbolic logic that could serve as the foundation of mathematics~\cite{Church1932}.
 Church's hope was that by using non-classical logic (in which he had shown an early interest~\cite{Church1928}) he could side step the Paradoxes without having to introduce Zermelo's set axioms or Russell's type theory, that he both judged as somewhat artificial.

+This is not what happened.
 He discovered with his students Kleene and Rosser that the lambda definable functions corresponded exactly to the recursive functions~\cite{Kleene1936,Kleene1936b,Church1936Unsolvable}.
-In the build-up to that result Kleene and Rosser managed to prove the inconsistency of his logical system~\cite{KleeneRosser1935} while Church himself was still publicly hopeful that his system could be paradox-free~\cite{Church1934Richard}.
+In the build-up to that result Kleene and Rosser managed to prove the inconsistency of his logical system~\cite{KleeneRosser1935} while Church himself was still publicly hopeful that not only his system could be paradox-free but also escape G\"odel's incompleteness theorem~\cite{Church1934Richard}.
 A disaster.
 Fortunately, the $\lambda$-calculus itself was consistent by the Church-Rosser theorem~\cite{ChurchRosser1936}.
 Various papers under preparation had to be rewritten.
 Church rebounded almost immediately with his formulation of the Church-Turing thesis~\cite{Church1936Unsolvable} and his negative solution of Hilbert's {\em Entscheidungsproblem}~\cite{Church1936Note} (there is no algorithm that can decide whether a given formula of the first order arithmetic is provable or not).

+Church's goal, a paradox free system of symbolic logic, led him to the choice of the $\lambda\Iterm$-calculus in which an abstraction $\lambda x.M$ is only accepted as well-formed term if it contains $x$ as a free variable.
+For him only terms with a finite normal form where significant and for this he rejected, what we now call, the classical lambda calculus which has terms that have a normal form although they also have subterms which do not~\cite{Church1941}.